yelloworangebananaa/biogemma_lora/README.md

 This would test whether the adapter lacked sufficient capacity.

-### Priority 5: Use Multiple Seeds
+### 5. Use Multiple Random Seeds

-Repeat each configuration using multiple random seeds.
+Repeat each configuration with multiple random seeds.

-This would help determine whether small score changes are reproducible or caused by sampling variation.
+This would help determine whether small score changes are reproducible or caused by random variation.

-### Priority 6: Save Per-Question Predictions
+### 6. Save Per-Question Predictions

 For every benchmark question, record: